ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-web/clone-repo.md

 ---
 buttonTitle: "I cloned the repo"
-description: "In this section, you'll learn how to send an email using JavaScript and the WeDeploy Email Service."
+description: "In this section, you'll learn how to send an email on the web using the WeDeploy API Client."
 layout: "tutorial"
-parentId: "email-js"
+parentId: "email-web"
 time: 20
 title: "Clone the sample repo"
-tutorialTitle: "Getting started with WeDeploy Email using Javascript"
+tutorialTitle: "Getting started with WeDeploy Email on the web"
 weight: 2
 ---